Basis-Health/readb/README.md

 ### write feature
 The write feature should only be used for building the database.
 It is not recommended to use it in production as it is not tested and is not optimized for performance.
 There are two additional functions:
-- **insert**: Insert a new key-value pair into the database
+- **put**: Insert a new key-value pair into the database
 - **persist**: Persist the database to the disk

-Note that insert and persist are not thread safe and should not be used concurrently.
+Note that put and persist are not thread safe and should not be used concurrently.
 Furthermore, you cannot use the get function after inserting a new key-value pair until you persist the database.
-Consider using the index-write feature if you just want to add new keys to the database.

 ## Getting Started